luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 This program gave me the amazing feeling of successfully programming a solution x1000.
 It showed me just how much enjoyment and understanding I can derive from the programming.

 You can find my full program [here](https://github.com/luna-c/moby-dick-word-analysis).
-This blog isn't called **lunacy** for nothing!
+This blog is associated with **lunacy** for a reason!